pagkly/Zed/Investopedia4/Kiosks The Ins and Outs.md

 -   A kiosk refers to a small, temporary, stand-alone booth used in high-traffic areas for marketing purposes.
 -   Kiosks may be manned by one or two individuals, or may be electronic.
--   These booths are considered to be low-cost marketing strategies that are great alternatives for new, emerging entrepreneurs.
+-   These booths are considered to be low-cost marketing strategies that are great alternatives for new, emerging [[Entrepreneurs|entrepreneurs]].

 ## Understanding Kiosks